-9.4.2 Character String Parameters
+7.4.2 Character String Parameters

 Basically, each character programmed for the character string parameters is represented by two hexadecimal digits.
-The two hexadecimal digits usually comprise a value that is the ASCII code equivalence of the character being programmed.
+The two hexadecimal digits usually comprise a value which is the ASCII code equivalence of the character being programmed.